pnlbwh/PNL-manual/README.md

           - pip:
             - git+https://github.com/SlicerDMRI/whitematteranalysis.git@664bb45b34003689f0dccbed45cf864bb11ce4a5

-To create and activate this environment, run
+To create and activate this environment, you would run

     conda env create -f  environment.yml
     source activate wma-664bb45

+For running some of our standard pipelines, see [pnlpipe](https://github.com/reckbo/pnlpipe).

 ## Further Reading